The Best Coat for Iceland in Winter (and Summer!)

 There are also multiple pockets in order to store your items and is incredibly durable, so it will last you for many years.
 It is built to withstand sub-zero temperatures, so it is great for keeping you warm in Iceland — especially due to the high wind-chill factor in the country.

 Because it is meant for outdoor activities, it doesn’t feel bulky to wear and you can easily move around in it.
 However, it is big enough that you can wear a sweater or two underneath to keep extra warm.
-All in all, the Columbia Alpine Action could easily qualify as the best coat for an Iceland winter.

 Men’s versions are available from Amazon here or direct from Columbia here.